 Located in the Chaghi District of Balochistan in Pakistan, Reko Diq is a large copper and gold deposit containing 12.3 million tons of copper and 20.9 million ounces of gold in inferred and indicated resources.
 A further 14 mineralised porphyry bodies are known to exist, with the potential to place Reko Diq as one of the world’s largest undeveloped copper projects.

-The overall objective of this project was to establish the basis for mine development at Reko Diq with the view to building and operating a world class copper-gold open-pit mine.
+The overall objective of this project was to establish the basis for mine development at Reko Diq with the view to build and operate a world class copper-gold open-pit mine.

-A feasibility study was required to define the scope, cost, schedule and execution plan for the first phase of the project in order to gain funding approval for construction.
+A feasibility study was required to define the scope, cost, schedule and execution plan for the first phase of the project in order to gain approval for construction funding.
 A pre-feasibility study was also undertaken to define the subsequent growth phases of the project.